eCommerce has become more popular than ever. With the increase in eCommerce stores and mobile commerce, the industry has exploded!

 That’s where Headless eCommerce comes in.

-Headless commerce architecture separates the front end presentation layer of a website from the back end eCommerce functionality.
+Headless eCommerce architecture separates the front end presentation layer of a website from the back end eCommerce functionality.

 This allows developers to use their front end technology of choice to deliver high-quality content experiences.